So, you’re on the TypeScript bandwagon and you want to use Mongodb and mongoose.

 - First, I am importing the

-classes, as well as the model() function. - I am also importing our
+Document,SchemaandModelclasses, as well as the model() function. - I am also importing our

-interface that we created previously. - Next, I create the
+IUserinterface that we created previously. - Next, I create the

-.
+Schema.
 Unfortunately, you have to list all of the schema properties again.
 This means that whenever you modify the schema, you will need to modify the interface as well, and vice-versa. - Next, I define a pre-save hook to populate the

-date. - Next, I am defining a instance method.
+created_atdate. - Next, I am defining a instance method.
 In this case I have a simple

-method that returns the first name concatenated with the user’s last name. - Lastly, using the
+fullname()method that returns the first name concatenated with the user’s last name. - Lastly, using the

-we create a new model using mongoose’smodel()
+UserSchemawe create a new model using mongoose’smodel()function.

 In Action